History

 In 2000, researchers at the University of Miami reported the presence of umami receptors on the tongue.
 Six years later, Ajinomoto’s Institute of Life Sciences discovered that similar receptors were also present in the stomach.
 The importance of glutamate—not only to our sense of taste but also for nutritional and physiological well-being—is being demonstrated more and more through our recent research.
 Our corporate slogan, “Eat Well, Live Well.” is actually an ideal that has been scientifically proven.

-Today, the Ajinomoto Group continues to pursue this goal by contributing to society in our spheres of Life Support, Healthcare, Food Science, and Amino Science, and by continuing to explore the potential of amino acids in every aspect of life.
+Today, the Ajinomoto Group continues contributing to society by exploring the potential of amino acids in every aspect of life.